Joint cosmological fits to DESI-DR1 full-shape clustering and weak gravitational lensing in configuration space: Results

 As the improvements in the measured amplitude parameters are directly related to the fact that weak lensing measurements allow us to break the degeneracy with galaxy bias, it is interesting to look at the bias constraints directly.
 Our galaxy-galaxy lensing and clustering models, while based on different prescriptions, share linear bias, so we can further investigate whether the clustering-only and combined shear and galaxy-galaxy lensing measurements agree with each other and how much information we gain by combining the two sets of measurements together.

 We present our linear bias fits for all DESI lens bins in Figure \ref{fig:desibias}.
 Regardless of which survey we consider, adding weak lensing information allows us to improve our constraints on $b_1$ by $15-20\%$, depending on the tracer.
+All linear bias values recovered are in an excellent agreement with the mock fits, except for the BGS bin, where {\sc Abacus} measurements prefer a lower bias value of $b_1=1.58\pm 0.13$, further suggesting that the HOD model used to create this sample may not represent real data accurately, as discussed in Section \ref{sec:mockfits}.

 Furthermore, even with the relatively limited overlap area, we are able to obtain some constraints using combined shear and galaxy-galaxy measurements on their own (with the exception of LRG3, which, due to its high redshift, can only be constrained by the HSC-Y3 data within the prior boundary).
 When comparing these measurements with shear$\times$RSD fits, we see that KiDS-1000 provides the most consistent constraints with clustering-only case (the mean values are consistent at the level of well within 1$\sigma$ for all tracers, except for LRG3), while HSC-Y3 prefers slightly higher bias values (although, again, mostly consistent with clustering only case).
 Out of the three weak lensing surveys considered, only DES-Y3 shows some more significant discrepancies, most notably for LRG1, where the $b_{1}$ value preferred by the joint shear and galaxy-galaxy lensing fit is over $2\sigma$ lower than the clustering-only constraint.

 Any discrepancy in bias measurements must be considered bearing in mind that the clustering-only and joint shear and galaxy-galaxy lensing measurements are not performed on exactly the same set of lenses.
 While our clustering multipoles are obtained from tracers covering the full footprint of DESI-DR1, we can only measure galaxy-galaxy lensing on the areas overlapping with the weak lensing surveys, which means that each of these measurements corresponds to a different and limited part of the full clustering sample.
 As a result, we may expect some shifts in preferred bias values corresponding to cosmic variance or varying completeness in that particular patch of the sky.
 The latter effect will be significantly mitigated in the DESI-DR2 sample.